Bayesian experimental design without posterior calculations: an adversarial approach: Discussion

 We have presented a gradient descent ascent algorithm Bayesian optimal design using an objective function based on the Fisher information.
 This provides improvements in speed and scalability to higher dimensional designs by avoiding the need for posterior inference.
 We also provide a novel game theoretic justification for our objective, and provide theoretical insights into the choice of utilities for Bayesian optimal design from decision/game theoretic principles, extending the work of \cite{Bernardo:1979} and \cite{Walker:2016}.

-In our simulation studies our approach finds locally optimal design faster than other state of the art methods, by a factor of at least 10.
-To assess whether multiple locally optimal designs exist we recommend performing multiple runs of our algorithm from random initial designs, which can easily be done in a parallel version of our algorithm.
-In situations where locally optimal designs involve clusters of repeated observations, we recommend performing post-processing using a point exchange algorithm.
-Although we did not observe any, GDA dynamics can converge to limit cycles rather than the desired solutions.
-To check this we recommend checking trace plots of $\tau$ values produced during optimisation for cyclic behaviour.
+In simulation studies our approach finds locally optimal design faster than other state of the art methods, by a factor of at least 10.
+To assess whether multiple locally optimal designs exist we recommend starting from multiple random initial designs, which can easily be done in a parallel version of our algorithm.
+If locally optimal designs involve clusters of repeated observations, we recommend post-processing using a point exchange algorithm.
+Although we did not observe any in our examples, GDA dynamics can converge to limit cycles rather than the desired solutions.
+We recommend checking for cyclic behaviour using trace plots of $\tau$ values produced during optimisation.